maxned/TrailPi/README.md

     $ python test.py

- The scrip will load in the model and then will ask the user if they want to apply the model on a folder or a single image :
+ The script will load in the model and then will ask the user if they want to apply the model on a folder or a single image :

     $ Folder(F) or Single File(S)?: _